Table of Contents

 Let’s look more closely at the most noteworthy positives to refinancing your student loans through a private lender.

 If you are currently making separate payments on two or more student loans, refinancing these loans will result in only one monthly payment.

 It can lower your monthly loan payment

 The goal of refinancing a student loan is to get a better interest rate.
 This results in a lower payment.

 If you’re unhappy with the lender who currently services your student loan, why not do your research to find a better fit?
 This is possible when you refinance.

-Maybe one of your student loans required a parent or friend to cosign on the loan.
-If that loan is paid off during a consolidation and refinance, then your cosigner can be off the hook.
+Maybe one of your student loans required a parent or friend to cosign.
+If that loan is paid off during a consolidation and refinance, your cosigner will be off the hook.
 What a relief!

 Parent PLUS Loans are a type of student loan given to parents so they can pay for their child’s education.
 Perhaps you needed your folks to take out the loan when you began school, but now you’re earning your own money and want to relieve their burden.
 The way to do this is to refinance the Parent Plus Loan and put the new loan in your name.